ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

-#### Fab 14, 2022 (Day 42): Raiden Network
+#### Fab 14, 2022 (Day 42): Sharding

-Raiden is a smart contract for off-chain scaling.
-It enables low-fee, and instant ether transfer between nodes.
+Sharding is increasing the blockchain capacity by distributing mining to multiple nodes to work on different blocks

 #### Fab 13, 2022 (Day 41): Lightning Network Scalability